table106/buckshot/README.md

 # buckshot roulette, with text instead of grafix

 ## to install:

 ### current version:

-grab the .exe from the exes/current folder
+grab the .exe from buckshot/dist

 ### older version:

 grab the .exe from exes/0.X (X being the version you need)

 ## license

 this piece of garbage is licensed on the MIT license.